v4n00/mti-data-analysis/README.md

 ![HCA dendogram](/dataOUT/HCA/hierarchical_classification.png)

-The dendogram shows the clustering of the ages, and it is clear that there are **three main clusters that represent different stages in life**:
+The dendogram shows the clustering of the ages, and it is clear that there are **three main clusters that represent different stages in life**.
+The red line represents the **optimal number of clusters**, that being 3.
+The clusters are as follows:

 1. **Cluster 1 / Puberty** (ages $11$ - $15$) - this cluster indicates the prevalence of thyroid problems that occur during puberty, which is a understandable due to the **hormonal changes that happen during this developmental period**;